apiman/apiman.github.io/_blog-src/_posts/2015-03-06-custom-policies.markdown

 title:  "Customizing JBoss apiman Through Policy Plugins"
 date:   2015-03-06 10:22:00
 author: Len DiMaggio
-categories: plugins policies maven
+categories: plugins policies development maven
 ---

 This is the second in a series of articles exploring API management with JBoss apiman.
 The first article was a general introduction to apiman for impatient users where in only 10 minutes we installed apiman, created users and organizations, and services, policies, contracts, and applications.
 In this article, we'll take the first step toward customizing apiman by creating new plugins to implement service policies.

 <!--more-->